 Advanced Placement (AP)

-The Advanced Placement (AP) program offers high school students worldwide the opportunity to take college-level courses while attending secondary school.
+The AP program offers high school students worldwide the opportunity to take college-level courses while attending secondary school.
 AP courses are invariably more rigorous than other high school offerings.

 To participate in an AP class is to enter a world of intense discussion and thought.
 Students are given the intellectual responsibility to think critically, rationally and analytically to gain a more profound understand of course content.